By Cassini Spacecraft

 The Piston Cylinder

 In the Fischer Lab, we have a piston-cylinder hydraulic press with a storied history (see it here).
 The frame of the press is one of the originals used by Harvard professor Percy Bridgman, who was a pioneer of high-pressure physics and the recipient of the Nobel Prize in Physics in 1946.
-His work directly led to the creation of the Committee for Experimental Geology and Geophysics at Harvard and helped create the field that would come to be known as mineral physics.
+His work directly led to the creation of the Committee for Experimental Geology and Geophysics at Harvard and helped inspire the field that would come to be known as mineral physics.
 Among his students during this time were Francis Birch, who went on to lead Harvard's geophysics program, and Robert Oppenheimer, the director of the Manhattan Project.

 While this press used to contribute to Bridgman's discovery of countless polymorphic transitions and thermodynamic parameters up to 5 GPa (~150 km depth), nowadays we use it primarily to synthesize metal samples for our diamond anvil cell experiments.
 Even though helping make my somewhat crude metal alloys may be a far cry from its glory days, I'm sure if the frame could talk, it would express happiness to still be working and not left to collect dust somewhere.